 Summer is a time to let your toes be free as many of us ditch our closed-toed shoes and opt for safe sandals to wear around Boca Raton.
 But before we bare our pale toes to the world, many of us take some time to show our feet and legs a little pre-warm weather TLC.
-Whether you turn to laser hair removal in Boca Raton or opt for spider vein treatment, nothing prepares your feet for summer like a well-needed pedicure.
+Whether you turn to laser hair removal or opt for spider vein treatment, nothing prepares your feet for summer like a well-needed pedicure.
 Pedicures are a woman’s way of saying thank you to her feet for putting up with painful high heels and carrying the weight of heavy purses day in and day out.
 However, you should take precautions to avoid getting an infection from pedicure, especially during the summer rush.

 Pedicure enthusiasts should take care, as improper foot pampering could leave you walking away with infection rather than perfectly polished toes.
 Pedicure health risks include bacterial skin infections such as Methicillin-resistant Staphylococcus aureus (MRSA) and fungal infections such as athlete’s foot, according to the American Academy of Dermatology.
 This doesn’t mean you have to swear off pedicures for life—just make sure you take a few safety steps before indulging your feet to ensure proper foot safety.
 If you already suffer from existing foot conditions, always check with your podiatrist before having your feet groomed.